John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Linux_vs_Windows_gdb_errors.md

          rtld_fini=<optimized out>, stack_end=0x7fffffffde68) at ../csu/libc-start.c:310
      #23 0x000055555540087a in _start ()

-     # Note the line #3 gives the file name and the line that the error occurs (at simpleError.cpp:30)
+     # Note the line #3 gives the file name and the line that the error occurs:  "at simpleError.cpp:30"

      # TMB::print.backtrace() greps that pattern and returns the line number the error occurs on
      function (x, ...)